markonoo/astrovela-app/CODEBASE_INVENTORY.md

 # AstroBook Codebase Inventory

 ## Overview
-This document provides a comprehensive inventory of the existing AstroBook codebase before implementing the AstroVela Companion App.
+This document provides a comprehensive inventory of the existing AstroBook codebase before implementing the AstroVela Aura.

 ## Tech Stack